ReefAlturki/DeepLearningProject/project-proposal.md

 ## Classifying Heart Condition

 The main goal of this project is to classify the heart condition from a heart rate audio.
-Using neural network tools such as Keras, we plan to build a neural network model with the appropriate use of layers to handle the heart rate audios, and to effectively classify normal/abnormal heart conditions.
+Using neural network tools such as Keras, we plan to build a neural network model with the appropriate use of layers to handle the heart rate recordings, and to effectively classify normal/abnormal heart conditions.